Shopify Starter vs Basic (2026) — Which Plan is Right for You?

 2. It’s a better solution for merchants who don’t want a full website

-But for merchants who don’t want to get bogged down in all this, and just want to sell on social media or in person, Shopify Starter is a much better choice than the Basic plan.
+But for merchants who don’t want to get bogged down in all this, and just want to sell on social media or in person, Shopify Starter is a better choice than the Basic plan.

 First, it gives you a way to share product links easily on any social platform you like.

-And, thanks to its bundled point-of-sale (POS) features, it lets you accept in-person payments too — you simply download the Shopify POS app to a smartphone or table and you can immediately start accepting payments in physical locations like shops, pop-up stores or market stalls.
+And, thanks to its bundled point-of-sale (POS) features, it lets you accept in-person payments too — you simply download the Shopify POS app to a smartphone or tablet and you can immediately start accepting payments in physical locations like shops, pop-up stores or market stalls.

 3. It’s a better option for merchants who already have a website